crimx/wrapper-webpack-plugin/README.md

-#A webpack plugin that wraps output files (chunks) with custom text or code.
+A webpack plugin that wraps output files (chunks) with custom text or code.

+**The original owner had stopped maintaining so I released a different version on npm.**

 ## Installation

 Install locally using npm:
-`npm i wrapper-webpack-plugin`
+`npm i wrapper-webpack-plugin2`

 ## Usage